De divisione naturae: That which is created and creates

 Eriugena's second nature is the Platonic realm of primordial causes or ideas.
 These include goodness, wisdom, intuition (insight), understanding, virtue, greatness, power, and so on.

 Eriugena holds that God the Father "created" these in God the Son, and that they in turn "create" by determining the generic and specific natures of concrete visible things.
 He describes them as, although created, identical with God, with their locus in God the Son, and therefore as being operative causes and not merely static types.
 Some critics interpret Eriugena as saying that the primordial causes are identical with God the Son; others, like the Catholic Encyclopedia, disagree.

 That which is created and does not create

 Eriugena describes his third nature as the place where the stream of reality, having set out from the first nature and passed through the second, enters the realm of space and time.
 Here the pure ideas take on the burden of matter and produce the appearance of reality, becoming subject to multiplicity, change, imperfection, and decay.
-In this, Eriugena attempts a reconciliation of Platonism with Aristotelean notions.
+In this, Eriugena attempts a reconciliation of Platonism with Aristotelian notions.